NASM CES Study Guide

 Recovery Tools and Methods

-The use of recovery strategies has grown and so has the production of various recovery tools and methods.
+The use of recovery strategies has grown, and so has the production of various recovery tools and methods.

-Recovery tools and methods have 1 of 3 underlying principles in order to increase the range of motion, reduce soreness of the muscles, and flush out the accumulation of lactate in the blood that results from high intensity exercise.
+Recovery tools and methods have 1 of 3 underlying principles to increase the range of motion, reduce soreness of the muscles, and flush out the accumulation of lactate in the blood that results from high intensity exercise.

 There are many tools that we can find out there to assist with the different parts of recovery.